bollu/coremlir/reading/sep-24-worker-wrapper-sketch.md

 - How does LLVM actually optimise this?
 I don't know, need to find out.
   I know that it code generates a nice loop.

+## General thoughts

+It's interesting that the thing we need to do is outline+specialize, which is the "dual" of what we do in LLVM which is to inline+specialize.
+Does this "mean something"?